alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 This includes products like cars, batteries or telephones.

-You don’t need to follow the other rules for chemicals (eg for labelling).
+You don’t need to follow the [other rules for chemical substances and mixtures](/guidance/get-a-licence-to-export-chemicals.html).

 Contact HSE if you need help.